Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Neural Net Architecture

-Where $\Delta_{i \neq j}$ is 0 if $i = j$ and 1 otherwise, and serves to avoid including the score for the overlapping end-node of $r$ and $a$ in the sum.

-We design the extension policy head to compute the score function $f(\cdot)$.
-In this policy head, the function $f(\cdot)$ that computes node-pair scores is an \ac{MLP}, called $\text{MLP}_{ext1}$, that takes as input $T_{ij}$ or $\tau_{(r|a)ij}$ (as appropriate), the backbone GAT's embeddings $y_i$ and $y_j$ of nodes $i$ and $j$, and the global state vector $\mathbf{s}$.
-For each path $a \in \textup{SP}$, we sum these node-pair scores to get path scores $o_a$ as in \autoref{eqn:o_a}, and when extending a route $r$, we compute the extension scores $o_{(r|a)}$ as in \autoref{eqn:o_ra}.
-We can efficiently compute the node-pair scores in a batch by pairing all node embeddings $y_i$ when $r_t = []$; and when $r_t \neq []$, we only compute scores $o_{(r|a)ij}$ for node pairs where exactly one of $i$ or $j$ is in $r_t$.
-The resultant scalar scores, $o_a$ and $o_{(r|a)}$, are provided to the next stage of the extension policy head.
+The extension module $\textup{NN}_{ext}$ computes the policy on odd-numbered timesteps, when extensions are selected for routes.
+It consists of two components.
+The first is an MLP called $\text{MLP}_{ext1}$, that computes the node-pair scores $o_{aij}$ that are used to calculate the probability of selecting each extension path $a$ to the current route $r_t$.
+It takes as input the time between $i$ and $j$ along the path $p$ being considered, $\tau_{pij}$; the node embeddings $\mathbf{y}_i$ and $\mathbf{y}_j$, and the edge feature $\mathbf{e}_{ij}$, and outputs a score $o_{pij}$.
+When considering extending an existing route $r_t$ by a path $a$, that act would connect each pair of nodes on $a$, as well as each node already on $r_t$ to each node on $a$.
+So the score $o_a$ is just the sum of the node-pair scores for the node pairs that this choice would link together on the route:

 If $\alpha = 0$, then the benefit of choosing a path $a$ to start or extend a route depends on its driving time $\tau_a$, and generally on the state $s$.
-And if $0 < \alpha < 1$, then the benefit of $a$ depends on these as well as on the edges it adds to $\mathcal{E}_\mathcal{R}$, and thus on $o_{(r|a)}$.
-So our architecture ought to incorporate all of these factors.
-We achieve this with a final \ac{MLP}, called $\text{MLP}_{ext2}$, that takes as input $\mathbf{s}_t, \tau_a,$ and the previous node-pair-based score ($o_a$ or $o_{(r|a)}$, depending on whether $r_t = []$), and outputs a final scalar score $\hat{o}_a$ for each candidate path.
+And if $0 < \alpha < 1$, then the benefit of $a$ depends on these as well as on the edges it adds to $\mathcal{E}_\mathcal{R}$, and so depends on $o_{(r|a)}$.
+We account for this with a second \ac{MLP}, called $\text{MLP}_{ext2}$, that takes as input $\mathbf{s}_t, \tau_a,$ and the previous score $o_{(r|a)}$, and outputs a final scalar score $\hat{o}_a$ for each candidate path.
 The extension policy is then the softmax of these values:

 We thus treat the outputs of $\textup{NN}_{ext}$ as un-normalized log-probabilities of the possible actions during an extension step.